ca-cl2/hooroo/README.md

 It updates your package files with a list of packages.

-By default, hooroo synchronises pacman, apt and flatpak packages, if they are installed.
+By default, hooroo synchronises apt, flatpak and pacman packages, if they are installed.

 To synchronise only one of them, use the `-m` or `--mode` flags.

 ## Details
-Hooroo creates separate pacman, apt and flatpak package files.
+Hooroo creates separate apt, flatpak and pacman package files.

 The package files are stored in `$XDG_CONFIG_HOME/hooroo` or `$HOME/.config/hooroo`

-The pacman and apt package files contains explicitly installed packages, and the flatpak packages file contains installed apps.
+The apt and pacman package files contain explicitly installed packages, and the flatpak packages file contains installed apps.

+The apt and pacman package files are automatically updated when packages are installed or removed.

 ## Acknowledgements
 Hooroo is based on [pacmanfile](https://github.com/cloudlena/pacmanfile), thanks!